-Azure DB gives a organized way to store data in Azure.
-Azure DB distributes database in multiple zones and regions which gives high availability.
+Azure DB gives an organized way to store data in Azure.
+Azure DB distributes databases in multiple zones and regions which gives high availability.

-It increases durability by making copies and transaction logs in more than one zones and Azure regions.
+It increases durability by making copies and transaction logs in more than one zones and Azure region.